In this tutorial, you will learn how to build super-targeted Linkedin Ads audiences using Linkedin Sales Navigator.

 First thing you will need to do is to extract targeted accounts from Linkedin Sales Navigator.

-Data Export is not a native linkedin sales navigator feature, so you will a need a third party tool to do this.
+Sales Navigator got amazing search filters that allow you to build target lead lists.
+However, Data Export is not a native linkedin sales navigator feature, so you will a need a third party tool to do this.

 Evaboot is excellent at doing this job.